Advance Directives for Health Care Decision Making

 You may give very general instructions and preferences, or be quite specific.
 It would be helpful to your agent to have directions from you about life-prolonging intervention, particularly medically administered food and water (tube feedings), cardiopulmonary resuscitation (CPR), the use of machines to help you breathe, and organ and tissue donation.

-Many people choose to write their agents a letter stating their personal values and wishes, their feelings about life and death, and any specific instructions, and to attach a copy of this letter to their Appointment of Health Care Agent Form.
+Many people choose to write their agents a letter stating their personal values and wishes, their feelings about life and death, and any specific instructions, and to attach a copy of this letter to their Advance Directive for Health Care form.

 Talk with your agents about your choices and personal values and beliefs.
 Make sure they know what is important to you.
 This information will help them make the decisions that you would make if you were able.

-- Can any person create an Advance Directive?
+- Can any person create an Advance Directive for Health Care?

 Yes.
-Any adult (including a mature or emancipated minor) who has the capacity to make decisions for himself or herself can create an Advance Directive.
+Any adult (including a mature or emancipated minor) who has the capacity to make decisions for himself or herself can create an Advance Directive for Health Care.

-- Do I need a lawyer to create an Advance Directive?
+- Do I need a lawyer to create an Advance Directive for Health Care?

-No. Advance Care Plan and Appointment of Health Care Agent can be created without the assistance of a lawyer.
+No. An Advance Directive for Health Care form can be created without the assistance of a lawyer.

-- Who should witness my signature on my Advance Directive?
+- Who should witness my signature on my Advance Directive for Health Care?

 Your witnesses must be a competent adult who is not the agent and at least one (1) witness not related to you by blood or marriage or adoption.
 Choose persons who will not inherit any of your property.